 - 1. a.
 Completion of one of the eligible English-taught bachelor's degree programmes that are (comparable to those) offered by UAS, or - b.
-Completion of one of the eligible bachelor's degree programmes including proficiency in English at CEFR level C1 overall C1 (sub-scores at least B2.2), to be proven by: - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 94 + minimum sub scores 22 (Reading, Listening and Speaking) and 24 for Writing, or - Cambridge ESOL: Equal to CAE-C/C1 Advanced or CPE-C/C2 proficiency, or - Cambridge BEC Higher/C1 Business Higher: Minimum grade C, or - CEFR test results: English course/test results at C1 (overall C1, sub-scores minimum B2.2) level taken at any national accredited university of applied science or research university within the EU/EEA.
+Completion of one of the eligible bachelor's degree programmes including proficiency in English at CEFR level C1 overall C1 (sub-scores at least B2.2), to be proven by: - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 95 + minimum sub scores 22 for Reading and Listening, 23 for Speaking, and 24 for Writing, or - Cambridge ESOL: Equal to CAE-C/C1 Advanced or CPE-C/C2 proficiency, or - Cambridge BEC Higher/C1 Business Higher: Minimum grade C, or - CEFR test results: English course/test results at C1 (overall C1, sub-scores minimum B2.2) level taken at any national accredited university of applied science or research university within the EU/EEA.
 All aspects of the language must be tested (reading, writing, listening and oral skills).